-[1] The Applicants want to subdivide the property into three separate parcels of land to create two new lots for future residential development.
+[1] The Applicants want to subdivide the property into three separate parcels of land for residential purposes, as shown on plans filed with the application.

-CONSENT REQUIRED
+CONSENT REQUIRED:

-- [2] The Applicants seek the Committee's consent to sever land. - [3] The property is shown as Parts 1 to 4 on a draft 4R-plan filed with the applications and the separate parcels will be as follows:
+[2] The Applicants seek the Committee's consent to sever land.
+The property is shown as Parts 1 to 3 on a sketch plan filed with the applications, and the separate parcels will be as follows: